Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it searches the MITRE ATLAS catalog by keyword, tactic, or maturity.
-It distinguishes from siblings like atlas_technique_lookup and d3fend_defense_for_attack, and provides a specific use case example.
+Description clearly states it searches the MITRE ATLAS catalog of AI/ML attack techniques by keyword, tactic, or maturity.
+It distinguishes itself from sibling tools like atlas_technique_lookup by being a discovery/search tool.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.